-In ways that are very similar to this "hypothetical" scenario, Jesus came and rescued us from sin and death when there was no other way, when there was nothing we could do to save ourselves.
+In ways that are very similar to this hypothetical scenario, Jesus came and rescued us from sin and death when there was no other way, when there was nothing we could do to save ourselves.
 Regrettably, this is something I take for granted far too often and I fail to share this good news with others.
-When it comes to sharing my faith and telling people about Jesus, I make so many excuses about why I can't or why I shouldn't.
+When it comes to sharing my faith and telling people about Jesus, I tend to make excuses about why I can't or why I shouldn't.

 - I have such a hard time finding the right words to say since my brain injury.

 - I'm sure somebody else will do it.

 - I don't think they will listen.